LuniaStudio/CSSParser/README.md

-# CSSParser
+# StyleParser

 This PHP class reduces download overhead by excluding unused CSS classes.

 ## Introduction

-`CSSParser` analyses an HTML string and identifies the CSS styles being used.
+`StyleParser` analyses an HTML string and identifies the CSS styles being used.
 It then injects the corresponding classes from your own custom library directly back into the HTML `<style>` tag.
 If there is no `<style>` tag it will create one.

-`CSSParser` includes an optional, responsive utility library that provides all the reusable classes you need to build a site using a simple and intuitive syntax.
+`StyleParser` includes an optional, responsive utility library that provides all the reusable classes you need to build a site using a simple and intuitive syntax.
 This utility library uses the `data-util` attribute, instead of the standard `class` attribute, in order to keep utilities separate from your own custom classes.
 You can change the attribute by editing `config.ini`.

 ## Usage

-1. **Instantiate CSSParser:**
+1. **Instantiate StyleParser:**
     ```php
-    $cssParser = new CSSParser();
+    $StyleParser = new StyleParser();
     ```

 2. **Parse HTML:**
     ```php
     $html = '<html>...</html>';
-    $modifiedHtml = $cssParser->parse($html);
+    $modifiedHtml = $StyleParser->parse($html);
     ```

 3. **Customisation:**